emtee40/SurvivalManual-wiki/Medicine.md

 * Maintain body heat by insulating the victim from the surroundings and, in some instances, applying external heat.
 * If wet, remove all the victim's wet clothing as soon as possible and replace with dry clothing.
 * Improvise a shelter to insulate the victim from the weather.
-* Use warm liquids or foods, a prewarmed sleeping bag, another person, warmed water in canteens, hot rocks wrapped in clothing, or fires on either side of the victim to provide external warmth.
+* External warmth can be provided with warm liquids or foods, a prewarmed sleeping bag, another person, warmed water in canteens, hot rocks wrapped in clothing, or fires on either side of the victim.
 * If the victim is conscious, slowly administer small doses of a warm salt or sugar solution, if available.
 * If the victim is unconscious or has abdominal wounds, do not give fluids by mouth.
 * Have the victim rest for at least 24 hours.